 Damage to credit score

 If you’re thinking of using BNPL, it’s worth going directly to the provider to check whether or not a missed payment will damage your credit score.

-In fact, one of the big issues highlighted by the #regulateBuyNowPayLater campaign is that there needs to be better affordability checks by the providers – checking credit score history is a way to do this, but it’s only useful if any instances of struggling with credit show on the check.
+Even if a provider doesn’t report to a credit reference agency, this isn’t necessarily a good thing… One of the big issues highlighted by the #regulateBuyNowPayLater campaign is that there needs to be better affordability checks by providers.
+Checking credit score history is a way to do this, but it’s only useful if any instances of struggling with credit show on the check.
 Some providers, like Laybuy, already do.

 Upselling of interest charging products

 Many providers also have interest charging products and the marketing between the two isn’t always clear.
 In fact, many young people aren’t aware that these providers have interest charging products at all.